 She is also the face of the series “CBS4’s Mentoring Matters,” which focuses on inspirational South Floridians who make a difference in young people’s lives.
 As part of the series, she produced and reported the Emmy-nominated documentary “Operation Peacemaker,” about a controversial gun violence prevention program in California that pays known violent offenders not to shoot.

-Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she investigated illegal foreclosures and reported on wildfires, the shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco and the Academy Awards from Hollywood, among a host of other national stories.
+Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she reported on a host of national stories, including wildfires, the mass shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco and the Academy Awards from Hollywood.

-Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she won an Emmy for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
+Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she covered the US-Mexico border.
+While there, she won an Emmy for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
 Her continuous coverage of Arizona’s controversial immigration law was used as evidence in the Justice Department’s lawsuit against Arizona, and was nominated for a political Emmy.
-Shahbazi was one of the first reporters on the ground in Tucson after the mass shooting and attempted assassination of Rep. Gabrielle Giffords, and she was the only journalist to interview self-help guru James Ray after his deadly sweat lodge ceremony in Sedona.
+Shahbazi was one of the first reporters on the ground in Tucson after the attempted assassination of Rep. Gabrielle Giffords, and she was the only journalist to interview self-help guru James Ray after his deadly sweat lodge ceremony in Sedona.

-Shahbazi was also an education reporter at KEPR-TV in Pasco, Washington.
-She got her start in television behind the scenes at KTVU-TV in Oakland, California.
-She started her journalism career at a small weekly newspaper in Malibu, California, and on the award-winning documentary film, “King Leopold’s Ghost,” based on the best-selling book by Adam Hochschild.
+Shahbazi was also an education reporter at KEPR-TV in Pasco, Washington, and worked behind the scenes at KTVU-TV in Oakland, California.
+Before television news, Shahbazi worked on documentaries, including on the award-winning film “King Leopold’s Ghost,” based on the best-selling book by Adam Hochschild.
+She began her journalism career at a small weekly newspaper in Malibu, California.

-Shahbazi graduated from Pepperdine University, where she studied journalism.
+Shahbazi graduated from Pepperdine University, where she studied journalism and sociology.
 She holds a Master’s degree from the UC Berkeley Graduate School of Journalism.
-During her graduate studies, Shahbazi covered Iraqi refugees at the Jordan-Iraq border, Hmong refugees in the jungles of Laos and methamphetamine addicts in rural Oregon.

 Ocean Drive Magazine named Shahbazi one of its eight Woman of Influence who are “changing Miami for the better.”
 She was honored by the Miami New Times as the “Best TV News Anchor” of 2016, and with the CCNN Media Excellence Award for “Best Anchor.”